Claude Abeille Français, b. 1930

 --

-Beginning in 1967, Claude Abeille contributed to several architectural projects by creating sculptures of religious sites, scholarly establishments, etc. Namely, the Théâtre en plein air de Istres, in l'Isle-d'Abeau, close to Lyon and in 1978, the pedestrian crossroads in Montreuil.
+Beginning in 1967, Claude Abeille contributed to several architectural projects by creating sculptures of religious sites, scholarly establishments, etc. Namely, the Istres open-air theater, in Isle-d'Abeau, close to Lyon and in 1978, the pedestrian crossroads in Montreuil.

 In 2000, he began to cultivate relations with Chinese artists and showed his sculptures and engravings regularly in China.